thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 .. epigraph::

-  where *T* is the transmission coefficient of the two thin films enclosing the sample.
+  where *T* is the total transmission coefficient of the two thin films enclosing the sample.
 When constructing the substitution method sample, the material used is the same as that produced during creation of the backscatter phantom but is covered by 12.2 μm thick Saran Wrap® film inside an acrylic cylinder.
 The